apdo60311/design_patterns/README.md

 <img src="images/builder-pattern.webp" alt="abstract factory pattern">

-<b>Director: </b> <i>notifies the builder whenever a part of the product should be built", which can be perfectly done by the client </i>
+**Director:**  _notifies the builder whenever a part of the product should be built, which can be perfectly done by the client_

 ## <p id="structural"> Structural Patterns </p>